MicrosoftDocs/azure-devops-yaml-schema/task-reference/archive-files-v1.md

 **`includeRootFolder`** - **Prefix root folder name to archive paths**<br>
 `boolean`.
 Required.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Prepends the root folder name to file paths within the archive.
-Otherwise, all file paths will start one level lower.
+By default, prepends the root folder name to file paths within the archive.
+When set to `false`, all file paths will start one level lower.

 For example, if the root folder path is: `/home/user/output/classes/` and the file path `com/acme/Main.class`.
 The resulting archive will contain `classes/com/acme/Main.class`.
 Otherwise, the resulting archive will contain `com/acme/Main.class`.
 <!-- :::editable-content-end::: -->